Vuslat Doğan Sabancı: Philanthropy

 A law was enacted on domestic violence following an eight-year effort on her part through the “No More Domestic Violence” campaign she has initiated while she was the chief executive officer of Hürriyet.

-Carrying out activities on domestic violence, Vuslat pioneered the establishment of the ‘24/7 Domestic Violence Hotline’ on October 15, 2007, for emergency support on domestic violence.
+Carrying out activities on domestic violence, Sabancı pioneered the establishment of the ‘24/7 Domestic Violence Hotline’ on October 15, 2007, for emergency support on domestic violence.
 European Union has also allocated funds for this social responsibility project.
 It was stated that more than 10,000 women were helped by this line in the first year.
 In 2022, with technical and financial support of the United Nations Population Fund (UNPF), more than 28,000 call records were reviewed and analyzed.

-Vuslat also helped establish a platform to gather all NGOs formed around issues concerning women under the same roof, and function as a pressure lobby to ensure more women could be voted into the Parliament, prior to the General Elections in 2010.
+Sabancı also helped establish a platform to gather all NGOs formed around issues concerning women and function as a pressure lobby to ensure more women could be voted into the Parliament, prior to the General Elections in 2010.
 As a consequence of this effort, the number of female MPs rose to 78 after the 2011 elections, from 48.

-In 2020, Vuslat founded the Vuslat Foundation, a philanthropic organization dedicated to raising awareness and promoting the practice of "Generous Listening," defined as "hearing beyond words with both the heart and the mind."
+In 2020, Sabancı founded the Vuslat Foundation, a philanthropic organization dedicated to raising awareness and promoting the practice of "Generous Listening," defined as "hearing beyond words with both the heart and the mind."
 She established the Vuslat Foundation with a large group of advisors from academia, opinion leaders, and philanthropists, including Zainab Salbi, Anna Maria Corazza Bildt, Irina Bokova, Kai Deikmann, Peggy Dulany, Jochen Zeitz, and Hashim Sarkis.
 The Foundation made its debut at the 17th Venice Architecture Biennale, aligning its work with the event’s overarching theme, "How will we live together?"
 This included the presentation of The Listener, an installation by Italian artist Giuseppe Penone, and a series of public programs, including a symposium exploring the same theme.
 The Foundation collaborates with academia, civil society, artists, and businesses to develop knowledge, research, methodologies, and tools that further the concept of Generous Listening.
 Through these efforts, it seeks to foster deeper connections and understanding across diverse sectors.